ikmb/esga/docs/recommendations.md

 [RefSeq](https://www.ncbi.nlm.nih.gov/protein/) is another useful database.
 However, sequences here tend to include a lot more computational predictions, which runs the risk of perpetuating annotation errors.

-Failing these options, you can also download annotated proteins from the EnsEMBL [FTP server](ftp://ftp.ensembl.org/pub/current_fasta/) for a growing range of species.
-However, please keep in mind that annotating a genome guided by another annotation risks perpetuation annotation errors.
-That said, from our experience EnsEMBL gene builds are quite robust and scientifically usable.

 ## Transcripts